PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## SiNet pre-add/resize result propagation implementation checkpoint

+`run_sinet_preadd_resize_recovery()` now returns its existing ordered six-dictionary tuple, and the local helper transparently forwards it.
+The three direct calls retain `_terminal_sinet_preadd_resize_results`, `_very_late_sinet_preadd_resize_results`, and `_post_cleanup_sinet_preadd_resize_results`.

+All direct tuples are observation-only and have no consumer or guard.
+The same helper remains the middle callback of both retained terminal-layout tuples;
+their middle element is now the six-dictionary tuple instead of discarded `None`, but both outer tuples remain unconsumed.
+All six children still execute exactly once with unchanged pass IDs, arguments, and live LayoutState wiring.
+Callback identity, direct-call order, surrounding recovery sequences, dependencies, diagnostics, and TensorFlow behavior remain fixed.

+Implementation validation completed sequentially under `uv`:

+- SiNet pre-add/resize and terminal-layout orchestration, remaining context composition, indexed-convergence and Singleton boundaries, architecture, and pass-efficiency coverage: `351 passed in 18.37s`
+- branch-changed broad suite plus the same SiNet pre-add/resize coverage:
+  `1534 passed in 26.35s`

+These are unit, contract, and orchestration checks; this result propagation does not claim a new model-corpus run.

+At resume, audit the post-cleanup `_optimize_transpose_csp_attention_nhwc_chains()` result immediately after `_post_cleanup_sinet_preadd_resize_results`.
+Preserve its other production occurrence, live LayoutState wiring, and adjacent SA/PA MirrorPad propagation.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains